 Yordan Makes Immediate Impact

 Anybody who knows me knows how passionate I am about rookie cards.
-In fact, this entire website deals with “Collecting Rookie Cards of Cherished Hall of Famers.”
+In fact, this entire website deals with collecting rookie cards of every type, especially Hall of Famers.
 However, there are a few things that currently concern me about our beloved RC.
 Primarily, the blatant misuse of the RC logo in today’s product.

-I consider this post to be an ‘Update’ of current events that have occurred over the rookie cards of the 2019 AL Rookie of the Year winner, Yordan Alvarez.
-The 22-year-old Cuban born ballplayer had a fantastic first year in the league batting .313 with 27 home runs, 78 RBI’s and 98 Hits.
 If those numbers don’t really impress you consider this, he got those numbers by only playing in 87 regular-season games!
-A big-time congratulations is due to this young man for an amazing rookie campaign.
+A big-time congratulations are due to this young man for an amazing rookie campaign.

 One Little Problem